ZanettaPM/SQS-ranking-code/README.txt

 https://orex.github.io/supercell/

+The structure of the code is based on :https://github.com/orex/supercell/tree/master/data/examples/PbSnTe-SQS
 #####

 Requirement:

-- atat code, add this code to your path : export PATH=$PATH:/home/yourdirectory/atat/sr
+- atat code, add this code to your path : export PATH=$PATH:/home/yourdirectory/atat/src
 - The supercell software.
 The easiest way is to extract the linux tar.gz file in the current directory (with the other files)
 - In your python env. please install pymatgen and glob using pip. i.e., pip install pymatgen